 But we can change the game.
 And the rules.
 We can disrupt them by empowering content creators and other distribution platforms.

 Amazon’s biggest weakness is its lack of transparency and cooperation.
 It’s baked into their overall strategy.
 They want to control all the user data, sales prices, and information that allows them to resell a user on an ebook, flat screen TV, or a box of Kleenex.
-They own the user and they have built a massive database on users purchases, patterns, and preferences.
+They own the user and they have built a massive database on user purchases, patterns, and preferences.
 And every time a new user looks at a page or buys a GI Joe, their engine becomes increasingly smarter.
 The only thing a creator gets from this interaction is a check.
 And in terms of publishers and independent authors, it makes them dependent on the ecosystem.

 We want you—the author, retailer, brand, tech company, publisher, and media company—to control your own future by providing as many platform and reading options as possible.
 We want you to be creative and build new subscription niches, bundle eBooks with learning and development, sell digital bits and bites through social channels, and aggregate large audiences.
-And you have our commitment that we will continue to incentivize a partnership model by allowing our friends to make more revenue, gather data, and have transparency.
+You have our commitment that we will continue to incentivize a partnership model by allowing our friends to make more revenue, gather data, and have transparency.

 The digital eBook and content game is far from over.
 In fact, with only about a quarter of people reading eBooks, it has just begun.
 So join us as we continue to build an ecosystem and platform that serves everyone well.